pytorch/serve/README.md

 ```

 ### Inspect the logs
-All the logs you've seen outputed to stdout related to model registration, management, inference are recorded in the `/logs` folder.
+All the logs you've seen as output to stdout related to model registration, management, inference are recorded in the `/logs` folder.

 High level performance data like Throughput or Percentile Precision can be generated with [Benchmark](benchmark/README.md) and visualized in a report.